On this page

 While the high inflation of 2021 to 2023 seems long ago, the City’s budget is still catching up with its impacts through the renewal of multi-year collective bargaining agreements.
 In addition, the recent tariff driven cost escalations for automotive parts continue to put pressure on expenses.
 Maintaining and enhancing essential services that residents and businesses rely on while striving for affordability requires difficult decisions, such as deferring capital investment, extending the service life of existing assets, and proposing service level reductions.
 While these are challenging conversations, this ongoing fiscal balancing act reflects the City’s commitment to meeting community needs while safeguarding our community’s long-term financial sustainability.

-The Mayor’s draft 2026 Budget Update reflects three key themes:
+The 2026 budget confirmation reflects three key themes:

 1. Investments and value for our community